Looking for a New Place to Call Home?

-That’s hardly surprising considering our nation’s capital has a lot to offer including robust job growth, a rich history, and eclectic neighborhoods.
+That’s hardly surprising considering our nation’s capital has a lot to offer, including robust job growth, a rich history, and eclectic neighborhoods.

-Here are some tips on how to find the best apartments in DC and what you can do to maximize your chances of securing the unit of your dreams.
+Here are some tips on how to find the best apartments in DC and what you can do to maximize your chances of securing the perfect place.

 When to Start Looking for Apartments

-That’s about the average amount of time it takes to find the ideal unit in large U.S. cities.
+That’s about the average amount of time it takes to find the ideal unit in large US cities.

-For more affordable prices and a greater selection, the winter months — December through March — are the best time to search for an apartment in DC.
+For more affordable prices and a more extensive selection, the winter months — December through March — are the best time to search for an apartment in DC.

 Establish a Budget

-Next, make a list of estimated expenses such as groceries and utilities (if they aren’t included in the rent) as well as your monthly phone bill, car payments, and student loans.
+Next, make a list of estimated expenses.
+Include groceries and utilities (if they aren’t included in the rent) as well as your monthly phone bill, car payments, and student loans.

-If you plan on having cable and/or WiFi access while in your new space, you’ll need to factor those expenses in as well.
+If you plan on having cable and/or WiFi access in your new space, you’ll need to factor those expenses in as well.

-Getting these expenses on paper will help you determine what you can afford for rent on your own, and if you may need to consider getting a roommate to help with costs.
+Getting these expenses on paper will help you determine what you can afford on your own.
+And if you can’t afford it on your own, you may need to consider getting a roommate to help with costs.

-If you plan on bringing a pet with you, you’ll obviously need to only look at pet-friendly apartments and be aware of their rules and limitations.
+If you plan on bringing a pet with you, you’ll obviously need to look at pet-friendly apartments.
+And be aware of their rules and limitations.

 Get to Know Each Neighborhood